SageofPHY6Paths/hinduismdebunked.com/docs/immorality/caste-system.md

 Translations:

 > <a href="https://en.wikisource.org/wiki/Bhagavad-Gita_(Besant_4th)/Discourse_3#35" target="_blank">Besant</a>: Better is one's own duty, though devoid of merit, than the duty of another well discharged.
 Better is death in one's own duty; the duty of another is full of danger.
+> <a href="https://vedabase.io/en/library/bg/3/35/" target="_blank">As It Is</a>: It is far better to discharge one’s prescribed duties, even though faultily, than another’s duties perfectly.
+Destruction in the course of performing one’s own duty is better than engaging in another’s duties, for to follow another’s path is dangerous.

 **Comment**: *This supports caste-bound duty by treating role-crossing as morally dangerous.
-It discourages freedom to choose work outside inherited social expectations.*
+It discourages freedom to choose work outside inherited social expectations.
+Besant and As It Is use different English style, but the core claim is linguistically the same: your own prescribed duty (svadharma) is better, and another’s duty is dangerous.*

 ### BG 4.13
 {: .no_toc }